 Email marketing is more than just broadcasting your promotions to a database of emails and praying to get conversions.

 When it comes down to grabbing and retaining eyeballs, email is proven to be the best – 95% of online consumers use email to buy goods and services, while 77% of consumers prefer email for communications.
-But only a small percentage of emails are actually read.
-If readers feel that the email is irrelevant, they can move it to their spam folders in a click.
+But only a small percentage of emails are actually get read.
+If readers feel that the email is irrelevant, they can move it to their spam folders with a click.
 So learning the basic etiquette and, also, a few advanced skills of email marketing can be quite useful.

 Many marketers wonder how to get a good email list from scratch.
 There is an astonishingly simple way to tackle this problem, as follows.

-a.
-The search
+I. The search

 Simply post blogs about your product/service on different networking sites and form relevant groups.
 Alternatively, you can search for existing groups and if you get lucky then there could be a thread where somebody has asked for emails.
 This happens more often than you would expect.

-b.
+II.
 E-mail extractions

-c.
+III.
 The necessary touch-up

 Associating names with these emails is a hit-and-trial scenario as most emails have the first name of the person followed by the last name followed by a number like his or her birth year.
-Google sheets and Excel have simple formulas that can split the contents of a cell into multiple cells based on a separator like a number.
+Google Sheets and Excel have simple formulas that can split the contents of a cell into multiple cells based on a separator like a number.

-Once your email list becomes large and organised enough, say 2000+, you may need to divide your list into chunks based on user’s preferences, so as to keep it the least intrusive and not annoy customers with unwanted content.
+Once your email list becomes large and organized enough, say 2000+, you may need to divide your list into chunks based on user’s preferences, so as to keep it the least intrusive and not annoy customers with unwanted content.

 It’s okay if your database is not large enough.
 Getting 1000 conversions out of 1,00,000 emails is better than 100 out of a billion.

-Emailing without knowing the email address!
+💡Emailing without knowing the email address!